hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 warbands come to raid the city: Warherd of Thulak, Headtakers of Gorlord Zharak, the Horned Ones of Krazak Gore, and many others.
 The shards of the meteorite are seen as holy objects, which can be sold to the powerful Beastlords and revered Shamans in exchange for new weapons and services of warriors.
 For the tribes of Beastmen the battles fought in Mordheim are part of a great religious war, an effort to bring down the civilisation of man which offends the Chaos gods.
 After the taint of Man has been wiped from the face of the earth then the Beastmen shall inherit.

 Beastmen wear little clothing, but often dress in the fur of their defeated rivals.
 They usually carry the skulls of their vanquished enemies as these are thought to bring good luck.
 While most Beastmen have dark brown skin and fur, black- furred or even albino Beastmen are not unknown.
-Beastmen wear heavy armlets and necklaces which serve as armor as well as decoration.
+Beastmen wear heavy armlets and necklaces which serve as armour as well as decoration.
 Apart from the most primitive clubs and wooden shields, the Beastmen make few weapons.
 It is not the nature of Chaos to create, but to destroy.

 ##### Special Rules